manavukani/manavukani/README.md

 - 🌍  Based in New York
 - 📝  Pursuing a Master of Science in Computer Science at **Stony Brook University**
-- 💬  Ask me about **Web Development, Machine Learning, GenAI, Blockchain**
+- 💬  Ask me about **Machine Learning, GenAI, Web Development, Blockchain**
 - 🖥️  See my portfolio at [manavukani.co](http://manavukani.co)
 - ✉️  You can contact me at [contact@manavukani.co](mailto:contact@manavukani.co)